CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

 ## Development Guidelines

-When working with the native bridge in Capacitor Android apps, following secure and efficient development practices is essential.
+When working with the native bridge in React Native Android apps, following secure and efficient development practices is essential.
 Here's how you can ensure both security and smooth performance.

 ### Security Measures